 To make healthy vegan muffins, you can replace plain flour with whole wheat flour or spelt flour.
 You may also replace oil with applesauce, though it will make the muffins more dense.

 As mentioned above, I do not recommend using a liquid sweetener such as maple syrup instead of coconut palm sugar for the muffins.
 Liquid sweeteners often weigh down baked cakes and we don't want to eat a dense rock!

-To make gluten free vegan apple berry muffins, substiute the plain flour with a blend of almond meal and a gluten free flour blend (check the recipe card below for exact amounts).
+To make gluten free vegan apple berry muffins, substitute the plain flour with a blend of almond meal and a gluten free flour blend (check the recipe card below for exact amounts).

 To take these muffins to the NEXT LEVEL, feel free to add vegan chocolate chips, nuts or whatever you desire!